SriRangaTarun/RSA-Prime-Number-Encryption/README.md

-I demonstrate how messages can be encrypted and decrypted with large public keys having only two prime factors.
+I implement the RSA Encryption Algorithm given [here](https://www.geeksforgeeks.org/rsa-algorithm-cryptography/).
+I demonstrate how messages can be encrypted and decrypted with public keys having only two large prime factors.